When life feels stale, and your mind and body feel listless and unmotivated, setting a new fitness goal can help you feel energized again.

 In weight training, some coaches believe the best way to track your progress is by your One Rep Max (1RM).
 This is the heaviest weight you can lift for one repetition during a given exercise.

-However, there is no law that says 1RM is the absolute best way to track progress.
+However, no law says 1RM is the absolute best way to track progress.
 You can also track your 3 Rep Max or even 6 Rep Max.
 In fact, if you’re goal is hypertrophy (developing muscle size) while preventing injury, then a 3 Rep or 6 Rep Max might be more effective.

 To find your 1RM in the gym, you’ll need to do a test lift to warm up.
 One way to do this is to start with a much lighter weight that allows you to do 12 repetitions.
 Then, rest for a few minutes and attempt your 1RM with your target weight.
 Err on the side of caution; you don’t want to destroy a knee or throw out your back.
 And it’s probably wise to have a friend nearby for an emergency assist (“spot,” as they say in the gym) in case it’s required.